 Cindy was formerly a Partner in Price Waterhouse Cooper’s New York Financial Services assurance practice and led many of the firm’s initiatives in the areas of People, Quality and Corporate Responsibility.
 In 2011, Cindy was nominated by PwC to receive the United Way - The Power of Women to Make a Difference Award.

 Susan has been active in various philanthropies focused on empowering women and teens to take responsibility of their own breast health.
 Susan was diagnosed with breast cancer at 32 years old in 1990, before the days of the pink ribbon.
-After a mastectomy and chemotherapy treatment, Susan discovered years later she has the BRCA2 mutation.
+After a mastectomy and chemotherapy treatment, Susan discovered years later she has a BRCA2 mutation.
 Thyroid cancer followed, then a prophylactic oophorectomy, and at age 50, Susan had another primary breast cancer appear and additional surgery and treatment.
 This personal experience has inspired Susan and her family's dedication to this cause.

 Susan and her daughter Anabel, have been at the helm of fundraisers for breast cancer organizations, staging multiple events for mothers and daughters including, 'Tickled Pink,' and most recently 'Protect Your Girls,' which showcased bras designed by teens to benefit the Breast Cancer Research Foundation.